apollo-server-express vs @nestjs/graphql vs graphql-yoga vs express-graphql

 • graphql-yoga:

-Choose graphql-yoga if you want an easy-to-use and flexible GraphQL server that comes with sensible defaults and built-in features like subscriptions, file uploads, and GraphQL playground.
-It is particularly useful for rapid prototyping and development.
+Choose graphql-yoga if you want an easy-to-use, full-featured GraphQL server that comes with sensible defaults and built-in support for subscriptions, file uploads, and more.
+It is great for developers who want a quick start with GraphQL without extensive configuration.

 • express-graphql: